dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/exporting/index.md

 ---
 title: Exporting Loan Records
 excerpt: >-
-  In this section you'll learn how to import loans from a CFPB pipe delimitied formatted file.
+  In this section you'll learn how to export loans from a CFPB pipe delimitied formatted file.
 seo:
   title: Importing Loan Records